 Don’t let your excitement get the best of you.
 You can safely tell trusted friends and family about your plans but think twice before broadcasting your trip on social media.
 You don’t need that information getting to the wrong people.
 You can post all you want when you return.

-Here are some more ways to have peace of mine when you’re traveling.
+Here are some more ways to have peace of mind when you’re traveling.

 1. Make it look like someone is home